 Carrying a powerful voice and inspired to help, Jacqueline Loor is back once again with some very exciting news.
 This potent Maimi-born singer-songwriter who now lives in Tenerife has released a slew of singles over the last couple of years.
-Each of them show her artistry from yet another angle and each single speaks an independent story.
+Each of them shows her artistry from yet another angle and each single speaks an independent story.
 Today Jacqueline brings the pieces together and reveals her debut album.
-A big story of sisterly love, a helping and understanding hand, a wise friend and much more all manifest in this release written in dedication to her identical twin sister.
+A big story of sisterly love, a helping and understanding hand, a wise friend, and much more all manifest in this release written in dedication to her identical twin sister.

 The debut album handles a lot of heavy feelings with grace as it unravels all the troubling feelings, especially the mess of relationships gone wrong.
-As Jacqueline admits with compassion, her sister might be a boss when it comes to business, but she’s a complete mess in relationships.
+As Jacqueline Loor admits with compassion, her sister might be a boss when it comes to business, but she’s a complete mess in relationships.

 “I’m always the one giving her advice, and she’s never listening.
 I have a savior complex with my sister.
 She’s my other half; I can’t give up on her – I need to save her.”Jacqueline Loor

 Titled “Show Them“, this album is home to 13 songs and it runs for 42 minutes.
-11 of the 13 songs were previously released as singles, but now they form a line to tell the story how it’s meant to be heard.
+11 of the 13 songs were previously released as singles, but now they form a line to tell the story of how it’s meant to be heard.
 A great force of inspiration, it’s the project of bringing light into the darkness of people suffering from unhealthy relationships.
-A beacon of empowerment, care and compassion and, ultimately, an understanding presence.
+A beacon of empowerment, care, and compassion and, ultimately, an understanding presence.
 Sometimes you simply need someone who knows how you feel.

 “Burn It Down” is one of the most raging songs on the album, a pain-driven war cry towards faking being someone else and losing your true self to conform to society’s rules.
 The movie-like scene full of flames and falling debris gets contrasted by the stomping beat of “Just Let Me Breathe”.
 Tired of being held-back and determined to break free and find their own way, the story is a motivated continuation of the previous song, an announcement all will be well even if currently it doesn’t feel so.